-\end{corollary} It should be noted that we are unable to show the asymptotic normality of the non-functional parameters $\hatalpha{n}-\bm{\alpha}_{0}$ because it is influenced by the functional parameter $\hatfn-f_{0}$ as shown in \eqref{2-6}.
-But it is difficult to derive an analogy of central limit theorem for the functional parameter.
+It should be noted that we are unable to show the asymptotic normality of the non-functional parameters $\hatalpha{n}-\bm{\alpha}_{0}$ because it is influenced by the functional parameter $\hatfn-f_{0}$ as shown in \eqref{2-6}.
+And it is difficult to derive an analogy of the central limit theorem for the functional parameter.

 The \eqref{ALFA0} and \eqref{beta0} in Corollary \ref{confidence} are useful high-probability events, which can be used to obtain the confidence balls for $\bm{\alpha}_{0}$ and $f_{0}$ under the distance $\|\hatalpha{n}-\bm{\alpha}_{0}\|^{2}$ and $\|T^{\frac{1}{2}}(\hat{f}_{n}-f_{0})\|^{2}$.
-They are also helpful to construct testing statistics, and thus they conceive non-asymptotic hypothesis testing for functional regressions, see \cite{yang2020non} for the case of nonparametric regressions.
+They are also helpful for constructing testing statistics, and thus they conceive non-asymptotic hypothesis testing for functional regressions, see \cite{yang2020non} for the case of non-parametric regressions.

 Another corollary of the Theorem \ref{thm-1} is the excess prediction risk $\mathcal{E}(\hat{\eta}_{n})-\mathcal{E}(\eta_{0})=O_{p}(n^{-\frac{1}{1+\theta}})$.
 From the proof, we notice the convergence rate of the prediction risk contributed by the multivariate part of the predictor is $O_{p}(n^{-1})$, faster than the convergence rate corresponding to the functional part of the predictor, which is $O_{p}(n^{-\frac{1}{1+\theta}})$.
-Therefore, the convergence rate of the prediction risk of the partially functional linear model is the same as the minimax rate for the functional linear model \cite{cai2012minimax}.
+Therefore, the convergence rate of the prediction risk of the partially functional linear model is the same as the optimal rate for the functional linear model \cite{cai2012minimax}.